KibutuJr/Data-Visualization-PowerBI/README.md

 The goal of this project was to turn raw data into valuable visual insights that inform business strategy, support growth opportunities, and highlight areas for improvement within the sales pipeline. **Power BI** was used as the primary tool for both data cleaning and visualization.

+Additionally, this repository includes supplementary resources such as a PDF document on data visualization and an online retail dataset for further analysis.

 ---

 🎯 **Project Objectives**